top of page

 Thanks to high resolution image, topographic, and temporal data, we are able to identify, characterize, and quantify volcanic vents (i.e., identification, morphological classification, and dimensions) on several planetary surfaces.
 Small vents indicative of mild explosive eruptions constrain volatile concentrations in melts which have implications for planets such as the Moon, Mercury, and Mars.

-Pictured (left): linear depression interpreted as a fissure vent in Elysium volcanic region on Mars
+Pictured (left): linear depression interpreted as a fissure vent in Elysium volcanic region on Mars. (right) Evan Cooper '25.5 presented at GSA Connects 2025 on an analog study linking Piton de la Fournaise to Chloris Mons, Venus

 Sinuous rilles